ekxide/iceoryx2-book/source/getting-started/event.md

 ```
 ````

-This process doesn’t need to poll.
+This participant doesn’t need to poll.
 It just blocks until an event arrives, then checks which one it was:

 ````{tab-set-code}
 ```{code-block} rust